blowsie/Pure-JavaScript-HTML5-Parser/README.md

 A working demo can be seen [here](http://htmlpreview.github.io/?https://github.com/blowsie/Pure-JavaScript-HTML-Parser/blob/master/demo.html).

-_Credit goes to John Resig for his [code](http://ejohn.org/blog/pure-javascript-html-parser/) written back in 2008 and Erik Arvidsson for his [code](http://erik.eae.net/simplehtmlparser/simplehtmlparser.js) written piror to that._
+_Credit goes to John Resig for his [code](http://ejohn.org/blog/pure-javascript-html-parser/) written back in 2008 and Erik Arvidsson for his [code](http://erik.eae.net/simplehtmlparser/simplehtmlparser.js) written prior to that._

 This code has been updated to work with HTML 5 to fix several problems.